-An auto dialer or predictive dialer automatically makes phone calls via the VoIP connection from a list of preferred numbers.
-Many VoIP systems connect directly to an outside source of customer data including help desk, call center, CRM, or marketing automation software.
+An auto dialer or predictive dialer automatically makes VOIP phone calls from a list of preferred numbers.
+Many VoIP systems connect directly to an outside source of customer data including helpdesk, call center, CRM, or marketing automation software.

 When someone picks up the call on the receiving end, the software then connects the call to an agent.
 Predictive and auto dialing gives administrators control over the phone numbers that each agent calls and ensures that the agents work through the maximum number of calls possible.

 Shared line appearance connects agents and associates within and across offices.
 It allows teams to transfer calls from desk to desk seamlessly, and even lets agents pick up a call at a colleague’s desk.